 Ravi Mhatre

-Ravi Mhatre founded Lightspeed Venture Partners in 1999.
-Prior to this, he was an investor at Bessemer Venture Partners.
+Ravi Mhatre founded Lightspeed Venture Partners in 2000.
+Before this, he was an investor at Bessemer Venture Partners.
 His focus is on IT and tech companies.
-Currently, his firm holds 10 billion U.S. in assets under management.
+Currently, his firm holds over $10 billion in assets under management.

 Twitter: @ravi_lsvp